stavshamir/dev-journal/journal.md

 ##### Problem: Trying a regular expressions
 Suggested Solution:
 [This](https://regex101.com/) is a nice tool to quickly and easily test out regular expressions.

+Suggested Solution:
+[Or This](https://regexr.com/) for interactivity, cheat sheet, and other helpful regexp tools.

 *Tags: regex, regular expressions*